Statistical analysis of the drying pattern of coffee: Results

 For our multifractal analysis, we converted the photos from grayscale to binary photos (see Fig.~\ref{Fig:MA1}), so that the samples to be used in MA are $2000 \times 2000$ matrices which are suitable for applying the methodology described in SEC.~\ref{SEC:MA}.
-Figure~\ref{Fig:MA2} shows $\log_2 Z_q(\delta)$ in terms of $\log_2(\delta)$ (eight $\delta$ values were considered) for various moments $-10\le q\le 10$.
-Note that, $\gamma_q$ is obtained by going to $\delta\rightarrow 0$.
+Figure~\ref{Fig:MA2} shows $\log_2 Z_q(\delta)$ in terms of $\log_2(\delta)$ (eight $\delta$ values were considered) for various moments $-20\le q\le 20$.
+Note that, $\tau_q$ is obtained by going to $\delta\rightarrow 0$.
 Figures~\ref{Fig:MA3} and~\ref{Fig:MA4} show the results for $D_f$ (Eq.~\ref{Eq:FDMA}) and $D_q$ (Eq.\ref{eq73}) respectively.
 The resulting fractal dimension is shown in the inset.
 Notably, we observe a sharp decrease in $D_f$ from $1.76\pm 0.04$ to $1.6\pm 0.05$ as we shift from $m=0$ to non-zero $m$ values.
-This reduction corresponds to a decrease in the fractal dimension.
-The decline in the fractal dimension can be attributed to the increased hydrophilicity of the droplet, leading to the emergence of sparser spatial patterns.
+This decrease can be attributed to the increased hydrophilicity of the droplet, leading to the emergence of sparser spatial patterns.
 This trend aligns with the findings of the contact angle statistics.
 We obtain the multifractal spectrum using Eq.~\ref{Eq:Legendre}, where $f(\alpha)$ represents the spectrum of the fractal dimension.
-The inset of Fig.~\ref{Fig:MA4} displays this function, which exhibits a similar trend: as $m$ increases, the peak point (i.e., the average fractal dimension) shifts towards the left, indicating a reduction, thus corroborating the findings discussed earlier.
+The inset of Fig.~\ref{Fig:MA4} displays this function, which exhibits a similar trend: as $m$ increases, the peak point (i.e., the average $\tau_q$) shifts towards the left, indicating a reduction, thus corroborating the findings discussed earlier.
+Especially, the peak amount of $f(\alpha_{\text{peak}})$ coincide with the mass fractal dimension $D_f$ that we have found above.
 Note that the width of the spectrum is not $m$-dependent.
 A same phenomena is seen for the $q$-fractal dimensions $D_q$, i.e. they decrease as $m$ increases (main panel of Fig.~\ref{Fig:MA4}).